Path Planning using a One-shot-sampling Skeleton Map: Results

+$p,q,r$ are the angular velocities of the body.
+The physics and controller parameters are presented in table \ref{tabPhisycParmetersQuadRotor} and \ref{tabControlParmetersQuadRotor}.
+More details about the controller are available at \cite{schoellig2012feed}.

-In Figure \ref{figBenchmarkMetrics}, the metric Distance to the closet Obstacle (DTCO) is the distance to the nearest occupied region.
-For Average Visibility (AV), in a similar way to the lidar sensor, eight rays are traced, and is calculated the distance to the nearest obstacle in every direction.
+The trajectories obtained in simulation are evaluated using the metrics detailed in Figure \ref{figBenchmarkMetrics}.
+Distance to the Closest Obstacle (DTCO) is the distance to the nearest occupied region.
+For Average Visibility (AV), eight rays are traced, and the distance to the nearest obstacle is calculated in each direction.
 The Characteristic Dimension (CD) is similar to Average Visibility but only considers the shortest distance.
-For Dispersion (Dsp), the amount of rays is extended to sixteen, and the scope is set to a constant value.
-If one of these scan rays interferes with an occupied region and the previous ray drops in a free region or vice versa a change is counted.
+For Dispersion (Dsp), the number of rays is increased to sixteen, and the maximum range is set to a constant value.
+If a scan ray intersects an occupied region while the previous ray lies in a free region (or vice versa), a change is counted.
 For these four metrics, the final result is the average over the path.
-Finally, Tortuosity (Trts) is the quotient of the path length and the length between the start and goal point \cite{BenchmarkingMetricGroundNavigation}.
+Tortuosity (Trts) is the ratio between the path length and the Euclidean distance between the start and target points.
+A complete description of these metrics can be found in \cite{BenchmarkingMetricGroundNavigation}.